alpaca-lang/alpaca/Tour.md

 ### Tuples<a id="sec-3-2-1" name="sec-3-2-1"></a>

 Tuples, like functions, have a specific arity (number of contained elements).
-In MLFE the typing of tuples covers both their arity **and** the type of each element.
+In Alpaca the typing of tuples covers both their arity **and** the type of each element.
 Let's introduce pattern matching here to illustrate their structure:

     third my_tuple =
       match my_tuple with